sesartrumpet/cs386-pennypilot/Reports/Deliverable7.md

    - *Explanation:* The user got the hang of the application pretty quickly.
 Everything seemed fine to him, although he thought adding symbols to buttons would be nice.

 2. Saving Progress Update: 6/10
-   - *Explanation:* The user was able to input an amount but was unsure whether he could add increments or he would have to add the total to the savings progress.
-Kind of confusing for the user
+   - *Explanation:* The user was able to input an amount but was unsure whether he could add increments or he would have to add the total to the savings progress, which was kind of confusing for the user

 3. Trip Breakdown: 9/10
    - *Explanation:* Around the same as participant 1, the user was able to understand the breakdown of the trip.